grnet/synnefo/docs/cyclades-api-guide.rst

     }
   }

-.. note:: In OS/Compute API  the ``values`` level is missing from the response
+.. note:: In OS/Compute API  the ``values`` level is missing from the response.

 Set / Update Image Metadata ...........................

-In Cyclades API, setting new metadata and updating the values of existing ones is achieved with the same type of request (POST), while in OS/Compute API there are two separate request types (PUT and POST for `setting new <http://docs.openstack.org/api/openstack-compute/2/content/Create_or_Replace_Metadata-d1e5358.html>`_ and
+In Cyclades API, setting new metadata and updating the values of existing ones is achieved using one type of request (POST), while in OS/Compute API two different types are used (PUT and POST for
+`setting new <http://docs.openstack.org/api/openstack-compute/2/content/Create_or_Replace_Metadata-d1e5358.html>`_
+and
 `updating existing <http://docs.openstack.org/api/openstack-compute/2/content/Update_Metadata-d1e5208.html>`_